DucHoangMinh/tmp/readme.txt

 -------------------------------------------------------------------------------------------------------

-Thanks for downloading from DuckDuck :)
+Thanks for downloading from Hoang Ha Phuong :)